Pruning Near Distribution Lines

 - The type of construction in the vicinity.

 After trimming, trees may look similar to the images below.
 However, this is only a representation of how the majority of trees are trimmed.
-Final decisions on pruning cuts are made based on the tree species, its characteristic shape and growth habit, voltage of the conductors, and the type of nearby equipment.
+Final decisions on pruning cuts are made based on many factors including the tree species, its characteristic shape and growth habit, voltage of the conductors, and the type of nearby equipment.

 Important Safety Tips to Remember